South Florida visits UMass after Cross’ 31-point game - WTOP News

 Amherst, Massachusetts; Saturday, 1 p.m.
 EST

-BOTTOM LINE: UMass hosts the South Florida Bulls after Matt Cross scored 31 points in UMass’ 89-60 win over the Central Connecticut State Blue Devils.
+BOTTOM LINE: UMass hosts the South Florida Bulls after Matt Cross scored 31 points in UMass’ 89-60 victory against the Central Connecticut State Blue Devils.

-UMass went 8-6 at home last season while going 15-16 overall.
-The Minutemen allowed opponents to score 71.4 points per game and shoot 43.4% from the field last season.

-The Bulls have gone 0-1 away from home.
+The Bulls are 0-1 in road games.
 South Florida is seventh in the AAC scoring 33.2 points per game in the paint led by Selton Miguel averaging 6.4.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.